h2oai/h2o-3/h2o-py/docs/frame.rst

 of discussion will be on the following: Headers, Data Types, Number of Rows, Number of Columns, and Missing Values.

-Aside: Why is Pandas' DataFrame not a permissible type?

-There are two reasons that Pandas' DataFrame objects are not included.
-First, it is best to minimize the number of dependencies, and secondly it is difficult to justify including the Pandas module as a dependency if its only function is related to this small detail of transferring data from python to H2O.

-Second, Pandas objects are simple wrappers of numpy arrays that include some meta data, so the transfer of data from a Pandas DataFrame to an H2O Frame could readily be achieved.

 In the following documentation, H2OFrame and Frame will be used synonymously.
 Technically, an H2OFrame is the object-pointer that resides in the python VM and points to a Frame